renatoalmeidaoliveira/netero/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/renatoalmeidaoliveira/netero)
 # Ansible Collection - renatoalmeidaoliveira.netero

-Netero is a simple utiliy to help network manangement, that aims to encpsulate vendors’ specifics sintax in YAML models based on YANG data model, in this realease it is possible to perfom the following:
+Netero is a simple utiliy to help network manangement, that aims to encpsulate vendors’ specifics Syntax in YAML models based on YANG data model, in this realease it is possible to perfom the following:

 * Manage your configuration Backups
 * Integrate your backups with Gogs API, with git push and commit